mary725/sam-project/sam-app/README.md

+#sam deploy --profile=my_profile --config-env=dev --resolve-s3
+#sam deploy --profile=my_profile --config-env=prod --resolve-s3
+#sam delete --stack-name=sam-stack --profile=my_profile --region=us-east-1
+#sam delete --stack-name=aws-sam-cli-managed-default --profile=my_profile --region=us-east-1
 # sam-app

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- hello-world - Code for the application's Lambda function.
+- get-book-by-id - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
-- hello-world/tests - Unit tests for the application code.
+- get-book-by-id/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.